 After you’ve educated your employees, make it easy for them to take action

-You could add the examples above into your general 401(k) messaging and call it a day.
+You could add the examples above into your general 401K messaging and call it a day.
 But why stop there?
-If you’re truly invested in helping your employees not only plan for retirement, but also create savings and dig out of debt, take these three steps to boost their chances of actually getting there:
+If you’re truly invested in helping your employees not only plan for retirement, but also create savings and dig out of debt, offer education in the moments that matter:

 - Get Rich Slowly.
 Great for personal finance beginners; reviews personal finance books and products.